HoleInOneStudios/Quiz-Server/README.md

 ## Custom Elements

 Defined in [../elements/js](./public/js/elements.js).
 These elements don't do anything special.
-They just make the `.ejs' files more readable easier to maintain.
+They inherit a basic HTML Element.
+It just makes the `.ejs' files more readable easier to maintain.

 > `custom-question`